 Hummingbirds are the primary birds that play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both their beaks and feathers.
 Regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support their need for food.
-The Ruby-throated Hummingbird (Archilochus colubris), a common summer species on Prince Edward Island.
+The Ruby-throated Hummingbird (Archilochus colubris) is a common summer species in the South Central Nova Scotia Uplands.
 Hummingbirds can see the colour red; bees cannot.
-Many tropical flowers, grown as annuals, along with native woodland edge plants, attract hummingbirds.
+Many tropical flowers grown as annuals, along with native woodland edge plants, attract hummingbirds.